-All faculty includes Tenured and Tenure-track faculty; Adjunct, Visiting, and Research faculty; retired faculty if engaged in research activities at CU Boulder; Professional Research Assistants, Research Associates, and Research Assistants; and Instructors.
+All faculty includes Tenured and Tenure-track faculty; Teaching, Adjunct, Visiting and Research faculty; retired faculty if engaged in research activities at CU Boulder; Professional Research Assistants, Research Associates, and Research Assistants; and Instructors.
 TAs, Lecturers and Adjoint Faculty typically do not need to submit the DEPA unless they are engaged in research activities.
 The disclosure requirement applies to full time and proportional appointments.
 Non-university employees such as collaborators, consultants, subcontractors, and volunteers may be required to submit the DEPA or to certify disclosure at another institution, depending upon funding agency requirements.

 If you are engaged in one or more of the following activities, you are required to submit the DEPA:

 - Directing, overseeing, or supervising the research process and/or research personnel

 - Participating in the design and development of research protocols, experiments, tests, or other means of data collection

 - Participating in the collection or analysis of data or the reporting of results

 - Enrolling human subjects or participating in the informed consent process

 - Intervening with human subjects by performing research procedures or manipulating the environment for research purposes

 - Having access to personally identifiable study data